 Coming to iPhone.
 One email — the night it opens.

 Then you sit down to do it.
-The mind wanders.
-You forget what to picture.
-You feel a little silly.
+The mind wanders, you forget what to picture, you feel a little silly.
 You stop on Day 4.

 You tell Feelingfield what you want.
 One paragraph.
 Your own words.